MarwanabdalR/loginSYS/README.md

 Setup and Usage
 Clone the repository:
-sh
-Copy code
 git clone https://github.com/your-username/smart-login-system.git

-Navigate to the project directory: sh
+Navigate to the project directory:
-Copy code

 cd smart-login-system
 Open index.html in a web browser to start the application.
-Screenshots
-Login Page:

-Signup Page:

-Home Page:

-License
-This project is licensed under the MIT License.
-See the LICENSE file for details.